leorami/Dev-Tunnel-Proxy/docs/USER_GUIDE.md

 #### Why This Exists

 1. The root path serves as the proxy's landing page and brand identity
-2. It provides visitors with system information and documentation links
+2. It provides visitors with comprehensive information about the system
 3. It prevents conflicts between multiple apps competing for the root
 4. It ensures consistent navigation and user experience